leeping-ng/Udacity-CarND-Extended-Kalman-Filter/README.md

 Once they are mapped into Cartesian coordinates, they become non-linear.
 This non-linear transformation causes a Gaussian distribution to turn into a non-Gaussian distribution, and the standard KF equations can no longer be applied.
 Hence, changes #1 and #2 above are applied to the standard KF equations for this project.

 Change #1: For the radar update step, there is no H matrix that can map the state vector x into polar coordinates.
 The mapping needs to be done manually to convert from Cartesian to polar coordinates, as shown in h(x’) below.
-Hence for radar, y = z – Hx’ becomes y = z – h(x’) instead.
+Hence for radar, y = z – Hx’ in equation (13) becomes y = z – h(x’) instead.

 <img src='https://github.com/leeping-ng/Udacity-CarND-Extended-Kalman-Filter/blob/master/writeup_images/h%20function.JPG' width=300>